Skip to main content

 For instance, HIPAA, which is central to privacy in a medical setting, has specific, and often less stringent, rules for wellness programs, especially if they are structured as “participatory” rather than “health-contingent.”
 This means a program that rewards you simply for joining a gym will have different requirements than one that rewards you for achieving a specific health outcome, like a certain cholesterol level.

 Understanding this legal separation is the first step in navigating your personal health journey within a corporate landscape.
-It allows you to appreciate the resources a might offer while maintaining a clear-eyed perspective on the nature of the information you share and the context in which you share it.
+It allows you to appreciate the resources a wellness program might offer while maintaining a clear-eyed perspective on the nature of the information you share and the context in which you share it.
 Your relationship with your physician is a clinical one; your engagement with a workplace wellness program is an employee benefit, and the law treats them as such.

 Intermediate

 If a wellness program is offered as part of a group health plan, the information it collects is indeed considered PHI and is covered by HIPAA.
-However, if the wellness program is offered directly by the employer and is separate from the health plan, the collected is not protected by HIPAA.
+However, if the wellness program is offered directly by the employer and is separate from the health plan, the health information collected is not protected by HIPAA.

 This is a critical distinction.
 In the latter case, other laws like the ADA and GINA still apply, but the stringent privacy and security requirements of HIPAA do not.
 This means the data handling protocols may be different, and the information might not have the same level of protection as it would in a medical setting.